-The Current AI Universe - What Leaders & Managers Need to Know
+The Current AI Universe — What Leaders and Decision Makers Need to Know

 1. Insight

 Artificial Intelligence (AI) has moved from experimental technology to a central enabler of organisational performance.
-Yet many leaders and managers still lack a clear, shared understanding of what AI actually is, how it works, and where it delivers measurable value.
+Yet many leaders and decision makers still lack a clear, shared understanding of what AI actually is, how it works and where it delivers measurable value — a gap that can lead to fragmented adoption, inconsistent decisions and avoidable risk.

-To build confidence and capability across an organisation, leaders and managers need a simple, shared understanding of the current AI universe — the main types of AI available today, their capabilities, and the problems they are designed to solve.
+To build confidence and capability across an organisation, leaders and decision makers need a simple, shared understanding of the current AI universe — the main types of AI available today, their capabilities and the problems they are designed to solve.

 2. Why This Matters

 Most organisations will find opportunities across several AI capability categories.
-By understanding the AI landscape, leaders and teams can focus on solving real problems rather than following hype — and can adopt AI safely, consistently and with purpose.
+By understanding the AI landscape, leaders and teams can focus on solving real problems rather than following hype — adopting AI safely, consistently and with purpose.
+In the Orr Consulting AI Transformation Process, this Insight supports the Discover stage — establishing a shared baseline of understanding before direction, governance and investment decisions are made.

-The current AI universe can be grouped into a small number of core capability areas.
+The current AI universe can therefore be grouped into a small number of core capability types, each associated with a different organisational question and set of potential benefits.
 Most organisations will have opportunities across several of these.

-AI that learns patterns in data to make predictions or classifications, using historical information to estimate what is likely to happen next.
+AI that uses historical information and learned patters to estimate what is likely to happen next.

 Helps with: